-Like any business, energy companies pass their costs onto their customers – so it’s important for you to be aware of what these costs are, and how the energy market actually works.
+Like any business, energy companies pass their costs onto their customers – so it’s important for you to be aware of what these costs are.

 Understanding your electricity bill is a good start.
-But there are four major costs to energy providers, that are then passed on to users, that you won’t see listed on your electricity bill – wholesale costs, retail costs, network costs and government costs.
+But there are four major costs to energy providers that are passed on to users that you won’t see listed on your electricity bill – wholesale costs, retail costs, network costs and government costs.

 Most of us buy our goods from retail stores, which buy their goods from wholesalers.
 Well, energy works the same way – you buy your power from an energy retailer, which buys its power from wholesalers which generate electricity.

 Most Australians get their power via the National Electricity Market (NEM).
 Operating on one of the world’s longest interconnected power systems, the NEM is a wholesale electricity market where electricity is sold by generators to the ‘pool’.
 Energy retailers buy electricity from the pool and on-sell it to consumers.

 (In Western Australia, energy retailers buy their electricity from the Wholesale Electricity Market (WEM), but the principle is the same.)

 The price of electricity on the NEM changes every five minutes – literally.
 Every five minutes, generators offer up how much electricity they are prepared to sell, and at what price.
 The Australian Energy Market Operator (AEMO) accepts these offers, starting from the lowest priced offer and working its way up until enough electricity supply has been secured to meet demand.